pensando/pypi/src_dss/pensando_dss/docs/SecurityV1Api.md

     api_instance = security_v1_api.SecurityV1Api(api_client)
     o_name = "O.Name_example" # str |
     t_kind = "T.kind_example" # str | Kind represents the type of the API object. (optional)
-    t_api_version = "T.api-version_example" # str | APIVersion defines the version of the API object.
-This can only be set by the server. (optional) meta_tenant = "meta.tenant_example" # str | Tenant to which the object belongs to.
-This can be automatically filled in many cases based on the tenant the user, who created the object, belongs to.
-Must be alpha-numerics.
-Length of string should be between 1 and 48. (optional) meta_namespace = "meta.namespace_example" # str | Namespace of the object, for scoped objects.
-Must start and end with alpha numeric and can have alphanumeric, -, _, .
-Length of string should be between 2 and 64. (optional) meta_generation_id = "meta.generation-id_example" # str | GenerationID is the generation Id for the object.
-This is incremented anytime there is an update to the user intent, including Spec update and any update to ObjectMeta.
-System generated and updated, not updatable by user. (optional) meta_resource_version = "meta.resource-version_example" # str | Resource version in the object store.
-This is updated anytime there is any change to the object.
-System generated and updated, not updatable by user. (optional) meta_uuid = "meta.uuid_example" # str | UUID is the unique identifier for the object.
-This is generated on creation of the object.
-System generated, not updatable by user. (optional) meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
-System generated and updated, not updatable by user. (optional) meta_mod_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | ModTime is the Last Modification time of the object.
-System generated and updated, not updatable by user. (optional) meta_self_link = "meta.self-link_example" # str | SelfLink is a link for accessing this object.
-When the object is served from the API-GW it is the URI path.
-Example: - \"/v1/tenants/tenants/tenant2\" System generated and updated, not updatable by user. (optional) config_sa_lifetime = "config.sa-lifetime_example" # str | How long a particular instance of a connection should last, from successful negotiation to expiry The connection will be re-negotiated before it expires.
-Post succesful re-negotation, the new connection will have new(different) keys and a new SPI Default 8h, Max 24h, set it to an empty string to disable rekeying.
-Should be a valid time duration between 1h0m0s and 24h0m0s. (optional) config_ike_lifetime = "config.ike-lifetime_example" # str | Time to schedule Internet Key Exchange (IKE) reauthentication.
-IKE reauthentication recreates the IKE SA from scratch and re-evaluates the credentials Default 24h, set it to an empty string to disable reauthentication.
-Should be a valid time duration between 1h0m0s and 24h0m0s. (optional) propagation_status_generation_id = "propagation-status.generation-id_example" # str | The Generation ID this status is for. (optional) propagation_status_updated = 1 # int | The number of Naples that this version has already been pushed to. (optional) propagation_status_pending = 1 # int | Number of Naples pending.
-If this is 0 it can be assumed that everything is up to date. (optional) propagation_status_min_version = "propagation-status.min-version_example" # str | The Version running on the slowest Naples. (optional) propagation_status_status = "propagation-status.status_example" # str | Textual description of propagation status. (optional) propagation_status_pending_dscs = [
+    meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
+System generated and updated, not updatable by user. (optional) propagation_status_pending_dscs = [
         "propagation-status.pending-dscs_example",
-    ] # [str] | list of DSCs where propagation did not complete. (optional) status_ike_params = "status.ike-params_example" # str | Encryption and Algorithm details used for IKEv2 key exchange. (optional)
+    ] # [str] | list of DSCs where propagation did not complete. (optional)
-    status_esp_params = "status.esp-params_example" # str | Encryption and Algorithm details used for encrypting data traffic (ESP). (optional)

     # example passing only required values which don't have defaults set
     try: